entertainmeproject/ml-api-movie/README.md

 This always returns a 200 HTTP response, use it to check if the server is up or not.
 The response schema is as follows:
 ```
 {
-    message: "book api is up and running"
+    message: "api is up and running"
 }
 ```